cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

     }
 ```

 Not we can call the API and create a new routine and routine revision.
-We can then call the `RunSimulation` method to perform the simulation.
+Once that is done, we are ready for the first simulation.

 Routine:
 ```